sein519/Graphics-Articles/GraphicsPipeline/SoftwareStack.md

     - Shares memory space with the app and the API runtime
     - No mode-switch overhead due to lack of elevated privileges
     - A crash in the UMD only affects the corresponding app, not the entire system
-    - In contrast, a crash in the KMD(Kernel-Mode Driver) may cause system-wide failure
+    - In contrast, a crash in the KMD may cause system-wide failure
     - Can be replaced at runtime, as it exists simply as a dynamic library
     - Debuggable using common application debugging tools.
 - Compiles shader(IR) from the API runtime into GPU-specific ISA